 Microalbuminuria can also be a sign of more widespread damage to your blood vessels, including those of your heart.
 Microalbuminuria can be a sign that you're at an increased risk of heart disease, particularly if you have type 2 diabetes.

 If you have microalbuminuria, you won’t have any symptoms.
 The only way you will know if you have microalbuminuria is to have a urine test.
 See our diagnosis of microalbuminuria section for more information.

 Microalbuminuria is a possible complication of type 1 or type 2 diabetes.
 As well as diabetes, there are several other risk factors that make you more likely to develop microalbuminuria.
 These include:

 If your GP thinks you’re at risk of microalbuminuria, they may ask you to do a urine test.
 Your urine sample will usually be sent to a laboratory for testing.
 There are several ways to diagnose microalbuminuria.

 Your urine may be tested for its albumin to creatinine ratio.
 This measures how well your kidneys are working.
 You may be diagnosed as having microalbuminuria if your albumin to creatinine ratio is higher than:

 If your GP thinks you have microalbuminuria, you may be asked to provide more than one urine sample on several occasions to confirm the diagnosis.

-Your GP may ask you to collect urine samples over a set amount of time (such as over four hours, overnight or over a 24-hour period).
-This is because levels of protein can vary throughout the day and night so it will help to give a more accurate measurement of how much albumin you lose in your urine.
-If you’re asked to collect urine samples over a set amount of time, it will be tested for its level of albumin instead of its albumin to creatinine ratio.
+Your GP may ask you to collect urine samples over four hours, overnight or over a 24-hour period.
+This is because levels of protein can vary throughout the day and night.
+It will help to give a more accurate measurement of how much albumin you lose in your urine.
+Urine samples collected over a set amount of time will be tested for levels of albumin instead of their albumin to creatinine ratio.
 If you have between 30 and 300mg of albumin in your urine, you’ll be diagnosed with microalbuminuria.
 However, the test results can be affected by: